dfan/CWAS_Census/README.md

 Below are plots of the USA colored by median income, black population, white population and total population by county.

-Make sure to run devtools::install_github('rstudio/DT') (for the buttons in table download) Also to rebuild choroplethr with the custom function, do this in the directory:
+Make sure to run devtools::install_github('rstudio/DT') (for the buttons in table download) Also to rebuild choroplethr with the custom function, do this in the directory (after modifying usa.R):

 library(devtools)

 build()

 install()